 8(1) The fees and expenses of the mediator (the mediation fees) will be the responsibility of the parties in compliance with CfR’s Terms and Conditions current at the date of this agreement (Including any arrangement for additional hours if the mediation goes over the designated time).

-8(7) For the full costs of family mediation please visit
+8(6) For the full costs of family mediation please visit our fees page.

 9(1) Once the parties have received paperwork and the mediation for some reason does not take place, not by fault of the mediator, preparation time at a rate of £50 per hour (a maximum of 3 hours would apply) and any expenses incurred would be chargeable.